anastasiapirvu/FS-test-week-one/README.md

 ### 4. Create pattern

 - Grade: between 1 and 2
-- Explanation: I'm not sure I used the right method to answer the question, and as in previous answers I feel that I get the logic behind it but cannot really write it down in a correct way.
+- Explanation: I'm not sure I used the right method to answer the question, and as was the case with previous answer I feel that I get the logic behind it but cannot really write it down in a correct way.